e271828e/Flight.jl/docs/notes/design/framework_spec.md

 #### The namespace: declarations are extended, not called

-**Rule.** The declarations and stage functions are extended, not called: authoring a component means adding methods to framework-owned generic functions.
+**Rule.** The framework's extensible functions are extended, not called: authoring a component means adding methods to framework-owned generic functions.

 Julia admits that only through an explicit per-name `import`, or through a